brycenaddison/archer/README.md

 Simple pygame program.

 ### Installation
+To play the game:
+- Download the newest installer from the [releases page](https://github.com/brycenaddison/archer/releases/)
+- Just run the installer!
+All dependencies are included and installed for you.

-To run the code:
+To run the code in Python:
+- Make sure you have a version of Python 3.6 or newer installed
 - Make sure you have pipenv installed
-- Navigate to the main folder and type `pipenv install`
+- Navigate to the main folder and type `pipenv install --python [YOUR_VERSION]`
-- Type `pipenv run start` to open the program
+- Type `pipenv run archer` to open the program

 ### Controls
 `esc`: Quit